znarthur/orange-spectroscopy/README.md

 After the installation, the widgets from this add-on will appear in the toolbox under the section Spectroscopy.

-For introduction to this add-on, see the following YouTube channels:
+For an introduction to this add-on, see the following YouTube channels:

 * [Getting started with Orange](https://www.youtube.com/playlist?list=PLmNPvQr9Tf-ZSDLwOzxpvY-HrE0yv-8Fy) -
   introduces data analysis with Orange